Hurricane Ida lashes Louisiana, knocking out power in New Orleans - Up News Info

 Hundreds of miles of new levees were built around New Orleans after flooding from Katrina inundated much of the low-lying city, especially historically Black neighborhoods.
 That monster storm claimed more than 1,800 lives.

-Edwards voiced confidence in the billions of dollars in levee improvements since then, saying they were “built for this moment.”
+Edwards voiced confidence in the $14.5 billion in levee improvements since then, saying they were “built for this moment.”

 WIDESPREAD OUTAGES